International Business School, Budapest

 International Business School (IBS Nemzetközi Üzleti Főiskola) is an accredited private college in Budapest, Hungary.
 It was founded in 1991, by Prof. István Tamás.

 International Business School Budapest (Hungary) offers degree programmes in partnership with The University of Buckingham (UK) in Budapest and Vienna campuses.

-It was accredited in Hungary, the UK, EU, and the United States.
+It was accredited in Hungary, the UK, the EU, and the United States.
 The graduates of this university receive diploma of the University of Buckingham.